 29. Vertical Suplex

 A move that is a staple in the wrestling business that has evolved into many different variations.
-Whether it's a standing vertical suplex that shows strength, the three amigos that was popularized by Eddie Guerrero, or the devastating superplex off the top rope, the vertical suplex continues to be a prominent move to wear your opponent down.
+Whether it's a standing vertical suplex that shows strength, the "Three Amigos" variation that was popularized by Eddie Guerrero, or the devastating Superplex off the top rope, the vertical suplex continues to be a prominent move to wear your opponent down.

 Although both moves are different in the way they are executed they are pretty similar when performed.
-The hurricanrana was popularized in Mexico and ends with a pinfall stance.
+The Hurricanrana was popularized in Mexico and is capped off with a pinfall stance.
 Whereas the Frankensteiner ends with dropping your opponent on their head.
 Both can be performed off the top rope or just from standing in the ring.
-Regardless though, both moves are impressive and Scott Steiner would yell at you if you called the Frankensteiner a hurricanrana.
+Regardless though, both moves are impressive and Scott Steiner would yell at you if you called the Frankensteiner a Hurricanrana.

 The running knee has always been a devastating move in wrestling.
 More recently, we have seen Daniel Bryan use one to finish off his opponents.
 However, the flamboyant style of the "The King of Strong Style's" running knee is something else.
 Corey Graves yelling "KINSHASHAAA!" every time Shinsuke Nakamura hits the move adds to it as well.
 I don't know a single person who wants to be met with a knee to the face.

 I remember seeing the "Canadian Destroyer" used for the first time by Petey Williams in TNA and being blown away!
 It is a flip piledriver that would get the attention of anyone scrolling through the channels or randomly watching wrestling—definitely an innovative finishing maneuver.
 However, in recent years it has become a move more frequently used in matches for false finishes or high spits, which has made it lose some of its original shine, but it is still a super cool move.
 No matter how many times you've seen the maneuver, it's still incredible to see.